Parking Permit Rules

 - Resident students and summer students renew each semester during open enrollment periods.
 Other student permits include the academic year plus the following summer semester.

 - Summer parking permits are required for summer resident students, other summer students, conference members or others who may be qualified for application to park on campus during the summer months.

-- Prices of permits are based upon permit type, see Parking Permit Categories and Restrictions.
+- Prices of permits are based upon permit type.

 - Vehicle must be registered to the specific permit applicant or an immediate family member.